fadden/CiderPress2/FileConv/Doc/AppleWorks-notes.md

 ```
 In the simplest case, the category data is a string, with the control byte providing the length.

-There are special categories for dates and times.
-The first byte of the category data will be
+There are special categories for dates and times, to allow them to be sorted correctly.
+The first
-$c0 for a date (high-ASCII '@'), and $d4 (high-ASCII 'T') for time.
-The special encoding allows
+byte of the category data will be $c0 for a date (high-ASCII '@'), and $d4 (high-ASCII 'T') for
-dates and times to be sorted correctly.
-(It's unclear how this interacts with MouseText
+time.
+(It's unclear how this interacts with inverse/MouseText encoding in v5.
+The AW5 delta
-encoding, which is available to database entries.
-The AW5 manual shows 4-digit years, so it's
-possible the date/time encoding system was revamped entirely.)
+manual shows 4-digit years, so it's possible the date/time encoding system was revamped post-v3.0.)

 Dates are stored in a 6-byte field, as `XYYMDD`, where X is $c0, Y and D are ASCII digits '0'-'9',
 and M is a month code.
 Month codes are 'A' for January, 'B' for February, and so on.
 These are